sarahdouglass/FinalProjectRepo_Douglass_Skrajnowska/README.md

 # FinalProjectRepo_Douglass_Skrajnowska
 Collaborative Repository being used for the EECE 2140 final project 2024.
-The goal of this project is to create a calculator with eight or more functions that is interactive and appears in the user interface.
+The goal of this project is to create an interactive calculator with eight or more functions that appears in the user interface.
+This will be done using Python's built-in functions on top of imported libraries, including, but not limited to, Pygame and the math library.
+The installation and running of the project will be detailed later as more aspects are developed, mainly the user interface and graphics implementations.